CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

 In order to install GFS2, you need to follow few steps:

 1. Install the VM nodes.
-There is no special consideration on this step, other than making sure the nodes can see each other in the Network, and that they are installed with the same distribution version.
+There is no special consideration on this step, other than making sure the nodes can see each other in the Network (it is the default behaviour of VM nodes created in the same Pouta project), and that they are installed with the same distribution version.
 We have tested this with `Ubuntu v22.04` and `AlmaLinux-9`, other distributions and versions might also work, but we have not tested them.

-1. Create a multi attach volume.
-You can use the web interface or the CLI (see [Install cli instructions](../install-client/)):

-    ```sh
-    openstack volume create --size <size_in_GB> --type multiattach <volume_name>
-    ```
-    You need to replace `<volume_name>` by the name of the volume, and the `<size_in_GB>` by the size in Gigabytes you want the volume to have.

-    !!!
-Info "quota"
-        Make sure that you have available quota for this kind of Volume

-1. Attach the volume to every one of the VM nodes.
-At the time of writing this, it is only possible from the CLI:

-    ```sh
-    openstack --os-compute-api-version 2.60 server add volume "<VM_name>" <volume_name>
-    ```
-    You need to replace the `<volume_name>` by the name of the volume you created, and the `<VM_name>` by the name of each of the VMs, you need to run this command once per VM.
-Meanwhile you can not attach volumes for the WebUI, you can check all the attached VMs.
+1. Create and attach the volume.
+See the manual [Create and attach a volume](#create-and-attach-a-volume) from above.

 1. Install the GFS2 software.
 This step is distribution dependent.